MelGrubb/BuilderGenerator/src/BuilderGenerator.Test/ReadMe.md

-# Demo.Domain #
+# BuilderGenerator.Test #

-This project provides a demonstration for the BuilderGenerator project.
+This project provides a test bed for the BuilderGenerator project.
 A simple series of inter-related classes that should be used to exercise all of the edge cases when generating builders.

-The reference to the BuilderGenerator is via NuGet, so it demonstrates how it would actually be used.
+The reference to the BuilderGenerator is a direct project reference, so it can be used to rapidly check the results of changes, but does not represent the real-world usage of the generator.
+See BuilderGenerator.Sample for a more accurate, real-world usage via NuGet.